Opening your eyes before your mouth

 - Empathetic communication is the kind where verbal and non-verbal aspects are equally important.

-The first considers the message that is communicated, but your eyes should be alert to any details, gestures, expressions, and the vast emotional world that is inscribed on a person’s face.
+Verbal communication considers the message that is communicated.
+Still, your eyes should be alert to any details, gestures, expressions, and the vast emotional world that is inscribed on a person’s face.

 It’s essential that everyone be able to disconnect the engine from the rush to enjoy these relaxed dialogues where we connect 100% with the person before us.

-Socrates said that the art of seeing is the virtue of asking the “why” of things.
-We should learn how to differentiate the art of “seeing” from the need to know (“contemplate”).
+Socrates said that the art of seeing is the virtue of asking the why of things.
+We should learn how to differentiate the art of seeing from contemplating.

-- A person who is limited only to “seeing” discovers the shape of things, the surface rumors, and a superficiality that will never deepen.
+A person who is limited only to “seeing” discovers only the outer shape of things, the surface rumors, and a superficiality that will never deepen.